dimarudik/bublik/README.md

 ```

 > [!NOTE]
-> If parameter **initPGChunks** has the true value, the CTID table will be created and fulfilled automatically.
+> If you run bublik-cli with -k option, the CTID table will be created and fulfilled automatically.
-> To begin the process **copyPGChunks** must be true

-> [!IMPORTANT]
-> If you are doing repeated transferring you should truncate CTID table or delete unnecessary chunks

 ## PostgreSQL To Cassandra